ann-sandra/Insurance-Fraud-Prediction/README.md

 ---

-## Conclusion
-- The SOM effectively identified fraudulent applications by clustering anomalies.
-- The ANN further refined the fraud detection process, achieving a high accuracy of 99.35%.
-- Strong correlation between `A8` and `class` emphasizes the importance of this feature in fraud detection.

----

 ## Future Scope
 1. **Dynamic Fraud Detection**: Incorporate real-time detection of fraudulent applications.
 2. **Feature Engineering**: Explore additional features or external datasets for enhanced accuracy.
 3. **Model Optimization**: Implement advanced architectures like Convolutional or Recurrent Neural Networks for better feature extraction.
 4. **Explainability**: Add interpretable models to understand the decision-making process.
 5. **Deployment**: Deploy the model as a web service for scalable fraud detection.

 ---